• Skip to main content

 Live music during the summertime at Durango Hot Springs.
 Photo by: facebook.com/durangohotspringsresortandspa

-Every Tuesday and Thursday night from May to October, the hot springs hosts a live music performance.
+Every Tuesday and Thursday night from May to October, the hot springs host a live music performance.
 Soaking reservations are required to enjoy the music, but it’s the perfect activity for a warm summer night.
 Grab a bite from the food truck, take a dip in the mineral pools, and listen to local bands work their magic on the stage.

 Getting There